 This compensates the lender for the increased risk.
 Different lenders will have different amounts they’ll be prepared to approve for a commercial property loan.
 This amount will depend on their maximum loan-to-value ratio (LVR).
 An LVR is the loan amount expressed as a percentage of the value of the commercial property.

 For example, if you have a deposit of $200,000 and want to borrow $800,000 for a commercial property worth $1 million, your LVR would be 80% (i.e. $200,000 divided by $1 million).
 If this percentage is acceptable to the lender and you could afford your repayments, your commercial property loan application would be approved.
 If not, it would be declined.

 The higher the LVR, the more risk to the lender, and vice versa.
 A higher deposit lowers the lender’s risk.

 Additional collateral security

-A guarantor is a person or business entity who is acceptable to your lender and who agrees to take legal responsibility for your commercial property loan debt if you default on your repayments.
+A guarantor is a person (or business) who agrees to take legal responsibility for your loan repayments if you don’t make your repayments.

 How we can help